 Step 4: Add the Rotation Animation

 We want each square to rotate continuously.
-Repeat these steps for each of the 5 layers:
+Repeat these steps for each of the 5 layers:- Select the layer.

 - Go to the Animations tab in the Inspector.